 WordPress is the CMS of choice for over 26% of all websites online.
 That’s a fairly sizeable number considering how many websites currently exist.
 Squarespace on the other hand powers around 1.4 million websites and it’s reported that their market share is less than 1%.

 So why use it?
-Well the advantages of using Squarespace is that it removes some of the hassle for business owners who are often attracted by low costs, the ability to use pre built themes and drag and drop style designing.
+Well the advantages of using Squarespace is that it removes some of the hassle for business owners who are often attracted by low costs, the ability to use pre built themes and drag and drop style development.
 To summarise:

 - It’s easy to update